runetrust/cds-spatial/README.md

 - **[saattrupdan/nbailab-base-ner-scandi](https://huggingface.co/saattrupdan/nbailab-base-ner-scandi)**: Scandinavian NER model used for place name extraction, developed by the NbAiLab team.
 - **[OpenCage Geocoding API](https://opencagedata.com/)**: Used for resolving place names to coordinates and country metadata.
 - **[Natural Earth](https://www.naturalearthdata.com/)**: Free vector map data used for world polygons in all visualisations, accessed via the [`rnaturalearth`](https://docs.ropensci.org/rnaturalearth/) R package.
-- **[Copydan Text og Node](https://www.copydan.dk/licenser/text-og-node)** — The licensing framework that permits institutional educational use of Danish news content.
+- **[Copydan Text & Node](https://www.copydan.dk/licenser/text-og-node)** The licensing framework that permits institutional educational use of Danish news content.